mosaicml/composer/composer/algorithms/stochastic_depth/README.md

 ## Suggested Hyperparameters

-We observed that `drop_rate=0.1` and `drop_distribution=linear` yielded maximum accuracy improvements on both ResNet-50 and ResNet-101.
+We observe that `drop_rate=0.1` and `drop_distribution=linear` yield maximum accuracy improvements on both ResNet-50 and ResNet-101.

 ## Technical Details

 For both ResNet-50 and ResNet-101 on ImageNet, we measure a +0.4% absolute accuracy improvement when using `drop_rate=0.1` and `drop_distribution=linear`.
-The training wall-clock time is approximately 5% longer when using sample-wise stochastic depth
+The training wall-clock time is approximately 5% longer when using sample-wise stochastic depth.

 ## Attribution